 Non-pica forms of strange cravings that may occur as symptoms of iron deficiency, with or without anemia, include:

 - Desiderosmia or olfactory craving may occur as an iron deficiency symptom.
-Patients crave odors of non-volatile and volatile substances, such as gasoline, kerosene, and menthol.
+Patients crave odors of non-volatile and volatile substances, such as alcohol, gasoline, kerosene, and menthol.
 Inhaling volatile substances may occur with pica.
 Acik et al. reported a case of desiderosmia in a 43‐year‐old woman who was diagnosed with iron deficiency anemia.
 Her craving for the odor of gasoline resolved after she was treated for iron deficiency.

 - Hapticophagia is persistent craving associated with mastication (chewing) rather than ingestion of non-nutritive products.
 Scheckel et al. reported multiple cases of hapticophagia in iron-deficient female patients.
 The patients’ chewing cravings included a wide variety of items such as gum, hard candies, crackers, dry oats, pickles, ginseng, chips, popcorn, knitting rope, and sawdust.
 Some of the patients reported suffering severe jaw pain due to prolonged chewing.